bruceravel/demeter/documentation/Athena/examples/aucl.rst

 ----------------------

-Testing each standard against the data sounds like an unbearably boring process -- particularly since we may, in principle, want to consider all possible binary, ternary, or higher combinations of standards.
+Testing each standard against the data sounds like an unbearably boring process |nd| particularly since we may, in principle, want to consider all possible binary, ternary, or higher combinations of standards.
 The project file contains 9 standards.
 All possible combinations of 2 or 3 standards from a pool of 9 results in 120